-Parameter WE Level / Range of values Vacation period (START, STOP) Extended operating level / 01.01 to 31.12
+Parameter WE Level / Range of values Vacation period (START, STOP) - Extended operating level / 01.01 to 31.12

-0 2 3 4 5 6 7 8 9 0 12 3 4 5 6 7 8 920 2 22 23 24 건도 () In extended operating level, select "Vacation periods".
-Display shows: 작성 Open data point "Vacation periods".
-Display shows: START , (day.month) () If applicable, select - - - .
-Activate editing mode for start date of vacation period. $\stackrel{\sim}{\uparrow}{}^{\sim}$ blinks. () Edit start date of vacation period.
-Confirm start date of vacation period. () Edit end of vacation period.
-Display shows: STOP, (day.month) Confirm end date of the vacation period.
-Black squares under 1 to 4 at the top of the display indicate the assignment of the vacation periods to the individual heating circuits.
-0 Select the control circuit to which the current vacation period should apply.
-Current vacation period applies to circuit Rk1 Current vacation period applies to circuit Rk2 - Current vacation period applies to DHW circuit The vacation period can be assigned to a single control circuit or any combination of all three control circuits (Rk1 to Rk2, DHW circuit). ] an a land and a start the struct in the fields
+- () In extended operating level, select "Vacation periods".

+Display shows: 76

+- \ Open data point "Vacation periods".

+Display shows: START, --.- (day.month)

+- () If applicable, select ----.

+- \ Activate editing mode for start date of vacation period.

+† blinks.

+- () Edit start date of vacation period.

+- \ Confirm start date of vacation period.

+- Edit end of vacation period.Display shows: STOP, --- (day.month)

+- Confirm end date of the vacation period.
+Black squares under 1 to 4 at the top of the display indicate the assignment of the vacation periods to the individual control circuits.

+- () Select the control circuit to which the current vacation period should apply.

+- Current vacation period applies to circuit Rk1

+- Current vacation period applies to circuit Rk2

+■ Current vacation period applies to DHW circuit

+The vacation period can be assigned to a single control circuit or any combination of all three control circuits (Rk1 to Rk2, DHW circuit).